Back to Guides

 • Roboto → Helvetica (classic, reliable)

-My Font Performance Checklist
+Ultimate Font Performance Checklist (Core Web Vitals Ready)

 ✓ 2 families max — One for headings, one for body.
 That's it.